 Seminole is a somewhat small city located in the state of Texas.
-With a population of 7,448 people and two constituent neighborhoods, Seminole is the 299th largest community in Texas.
+With a population of 7,141 people and three constituent neighborhoods, Seminole is the 311th largest community in Texas.

 As is often the case in a small city, Seminole doesn't have a public transportation system that people use for their commute.

-The percentage of adults in Seminole with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.46% of adults in Seminole have a bachelor's degree or advanced degree.
+The percentage of adults in Seminole who are college-educated is close to the national average for all communities of 21.84%: 20.86% of the adults in Seminole have a bachelor's degree or advanced degree.

+Seminole is an extremely ethnically-diverse city.
 The people who call Seminole home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Seminole residents report their race to be White, followed by Black or African-American.
-Seminole also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 42.19% of the city’s residents.
-Important ancestries of people in Seminole include Irish, English, Pennsylvania German, and French .
+People of Hispanic or Latino origin are the most prevalent group in Seminole, accounting for 53.71% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Seminole residents report their race to be White, followed by Asian.
+Important ancestries of people in Seminole include German, English, Irish, Pennsylvania German, and European.

 The most common language spoken in Seminole is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and German/Yiddish.